TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/dmm/apps/dmm_154collector_remote_display/README.md

 setting CONFIG_PAN_ID as configured with the SysConfig Tool.

-Setting CONFIG_PAN_ID or Node Data Characteristic to 0xFFFF (the default) on the Collector allows it to join any network, setting it to a specific valeue forces it to only join a network with that PAN ID.
+Setting CONFIG_PAN_ID or Node Data Characteristic to 0xFFFF (the default) on the Collector allows it to join any network, setting it to a specific value forces it to only join a network with that PAN ID.
 Setting CONFIG_PAN_ID to 0xFFFF on the Collector allows it to form a network with a random PAN ID, setting it to a specific value forces it to form a network with that specific